anbarsode/EDMD-codes/README.md

 ![traj_Nsteps_101](https://github.com/anbarsode/EDMD-codes/blob/9596d1c4b43cf8a2ffed69eb8c3785c39ded736d/traj_Nsteps_101.png)
 ![traj_Nsteps_11](https://github.com/anbarsode/EDMD-codes/blob/9596d1c4b43cf8a2ffed69eb8c3785c39ded736d/traj_Nsteps_11.png)

-The following figures show the percentage errors in discrete trajectories' times and angles with respect to numerically computed continuous trajectories.
+The following figures show the percentage errors in discrete trajectories' times and angles with respect to numerically computed continuous trajectories for various impact parameters and speeds.
 $T$ is the time taken by the particle to escape the potential (reach Rcut again)
 $\theta$ is the angle which it moves during the same
 $r_{min}$ is the distance of closest approach